mdavidson9/docs.balsamiq.com/content/_editor/_b3/transition.md

 See [this page](../importing/#importing-mockups-from-a-previous-version-bmml-files) for more detailed instructions.

+We have two recommendations if you want to switch to Balsamiq Mockups 3 but have active projects in BMML format:

+1.  **Use versions [2.2](https://balsamiq.com/download/archives/?prefix=mockups-desktop/2.2/) and [3](https://balsamiq.com/download/) side-by-side.** The application names are different so you can run both versions together.
+For continuity you might want to finish any existing projects in version 2 and start new projects in version 3.
+2.  **Switch fully to version 3.** Import all of your active projects to new Balsamiq Mockups 3 projects and stop using version 2 completely.
+Going back and forth is going to be a pain since you'll be exporting and importing frequently.

 Imported mockups should look the same as they did in your previous version, except that our old icons have been replaced with [Font Awesome icons](../icons/) (which you might like better anyway).

 * * *